WOI Guides

 • Markets rarely reverse at a single price point.

-• Instead, reactions usually occur within a price zone where orders cluster.
+• Reactions usually occur within a price area where orders cluster.

 • Drawing zones rather than precise lines better reflects real market behavior.